-“[Poet in Community] allowed me to think about writing as a practice of freedom as opposed to a form of prison.”
+“It allowed me to think about writing as a practice of freedom not a form of prison.”

 “I think it’s very important to have learning experiences that show that writing is more than technical expertise and is related to our emotional lives.”